 Like Facebook, Instagram has gone from a friends-only social (photo) sharing app to a serious social media marketing tool for businesses.

-- According to this infographic from Social Media Today, 33% of internet users use Instagram for approximately 25 minutes per day
+- According to this infographic from Social Media Today, Instagram has over 1 billion active monthly users

 Simply put, social networks like these are no longer an addition to traditional marketing methods.